 The Lee County ARES® / All Lee Emergency Response Team is committed to providing reliable Amateur Radio communications support to the Lee County Office of Emergency Management.
 Missions may be assigned to the A.L.E.R.T. in situations of an emergency nature or natural disaster anywhere within Lee County or adjacent counties with which there is an Amateur Radio Emergency Service Mutual Assistance Team (ARESMAT) agreement.
 Additionally, Lee County ARES® may participate in non-emergency events as requested by event organizers, provided the services requested are within the unit's capabilities and in compliance with Federal Communications Commission Part 97 Rules.

-The August In-Person meeting will be at 7 pm Wednesday, August 17 at the Lee County EOC
+Our Sept.
+In-Person meeting will be at 7 pm Wednesday, Sept.
+21st at the Lee County EOC

 2675 Ortiz Avenue

 Fort Myers, FL